Methodology

 What it does

-Breaks down a financial aid award letter into plain-language categories: free money (grants and scholarships), money you earn (work-study), and money you borrow (loans).
-Highlights the net cost you are responsible for and flags items that are often misunderstood (e.g., unsubsidized loans listed as "aid," Parent PLUS loans included in the package).
+Breaks down a financial aid award letter into three categories — money you don't repay (grants and scholarships), money you earn (work-study), and money you borrow (loans) — and surfaces the net cost you are responsible for.
+It flags items that are commonly misunderstood, such as unsubsidized loans listed alongside grants.

 Limitations